bluehalo/ngx-leaflet/README.md

 ### Run the Demo for Development
 To run the demo using Webpack dev server, run
 ```
-gulp dev
+npm run demo
 ```

-This task will run Webpack dev server, watch all of the files in the project for changes, and make a server available where you can run the demo application.
+This task will run lint and watch for changes and start the Webpack dev server.
+Webpack dev server will make a server available where you can run the demo application.
-Gulp watch will monitor for changes to Typescript source and re-run the TSLint.

 In dev mode, tsc (as opposed to ngc) is used.
 This means the bundle that is served by Webpack dev server is not utilizing AOT.

 ### Customize
 Once you've got your own copy of the template, you will need to adapt the template to your own project.
 To do so, make changes to the following files:

 #### ./package.json
 Modify all of the metadata about the package to be specific to your module.